 (Note: all the previous publications in the variation category are listed on the right-hand side.
-Select "Return to Categories" to go to the page with all publications sorted by category.
-Select this link for information on the SPC for Excel software.)
+Select “Publications” to go to the SPC Knowledge Base homepage.
+Selectthis linkfor information on the SPC for Excel software.)

 This month’s publication takes us back to a topic that started it all for our monthly publications back in January 2004 – variation.
 That article started out with my spilling milk when I was young.
 Back in those days, we didn’t have those fancy plastic cups with lids on them.
 We just had glasses for children that were actually made of glass.
 No sippy cups.
 And whose fault was it when my milk spilled?
 My fault?
 Certainly not my mother’s fault.
 Well, understanding variation may change how you look at whose “fault” it is.